TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/index.md

 ### Email

 {{% tts %}} sends emails to users, so the `email` section of the configuration defines how these are sent.
 You can use Sendgrid or an SMTP server.
-If you skip setting up an email provider,
+For development purposes, you can use the `dir` provider that writes emails to a directory.
-{{% tts %}} will print emails to the stack logs.
+If you skip setting up an email provider, {{% tts %}} will print emails to the stack logs.

 ### Component URLs